Water balance: Equation for a basin

 This equation uses the principles of conservation of mass in a closed system, whereby any water entering a system (via precipitation), must be transferred into either evaporation, transpiration, surface runoff (eventually reaching the channel and leaving in the form of river discharge), or stored in the ground.
-This equation requires the system to be closed, and where it isn't (for example when surface runoff contributes to a different basin), this must be taken into account.
+This equation requires the system to be closed, and where it is not (for example when surface runoff contributes to a different basin), this must be taken into account.

 Extensive water balances are discussed in agricultural hydrology.